-Year One Remainder/Discretionary Fund Uses Brief description of services/activities and/or activities Planned \$
+E.7.
+Remainder/Discretionary Fund Uses Year One Planned \$ Brief description of services/activities and/or activities 7.9a.

-7.9a.
 Training/technical assistance to eligible entities \$20,000.00 These planned services/activities will be described in State Plan Item 8.1.
 7.9b.
 Coordination of state-operated programs and/or local programs \$0.00 These planned services/activities will be described in State Plan Section 9, state Linkages and Communication.
 7.9c.
 Statewide coordination and communication among eligible entities \$100,000.00 These planned services/activities will be described in State Plan Section 9, state Linkages and Communication.
 7.9d.
 Analysis of distribution of CSBG funds to determine if targeting greatest need \$0.00 7.9e.
 Asset-building programs \$0.00 7.9f.
-Innovative programs/activities by eligible entities or other neighborhood groups \$48,537.00 Funding low-income children on the weekends continues to be a need in the state.
-Processing of donated game animals to provide a terrific source of protein for low- income individuals will also be a priority.
+Innovative programs/activities by eligible entities or other neighborhood groups \$57,313.35 Funding for food for low-income households with children remains a priority need in the state.
+This is addressed through weekend food backpacks.
+Processing of game donated to the eligible entities is another innovative strategy to provide high-protein food to low-income individuals.
 7.9g.
 State charity tax credits \$0.00 7.9h.
-Other activities, specify in column 3 \$0.00 Total \$168,537.00 Remainder/Discretionary Fund Uses Year Two Planned \$ Brief description of services/activities 7.9a.
+Other activities, specify in column 3 \$0.00 Total \$177,313.00 Remainder/Discretionary Fund Uses Year Two Planned \$ Brief description of services/activities 7.9a.
 Training/technical assistance to eligible entities \$20,000.00 These planned services/activities will be described in State Plan Item 8.1.
 7.9b.
 Coordination of state-operated programs and/or local programs \$0.00 These planned services/activities will be described in State Plan Section 9, state Linkages and Communication.
 7.9c.
 Statewide coordination and communication among eligible entities \$100,000.00 These planned services/activities will be described in State Plan Section 9, state Linkages and Communication.
 7.9d.
-Analysis of distribution of CSBG funds to determine if targeting greatest need \$0.00 7.9e.
+Analysis of distribution of CSBG funds to determine if targeting greatest need \$10,000.00 Planned payment to North Dakota State University to conduct next statewide needs assessment, which includes data that captures current targeting and addressed needs.
+7.9e.
 Asset-building programs 0 7.9f.
-Innovative programs/activities by eligible entities or other neighborhood groups \$48,537.00 Funding low-income children on the weekends continues to be a need in the state.
-Processing of donated game animals to provide a terrific source of protein for low- income individuals will also be a priority.
+Innovative programs/activities by eligible entities or other neighborhood groups \$47,313.35 Funding for food for low-income households with children remains a priority need in the state.
+This is addressed through weekend food backpacks.
+Processing of game donated to the eligible entities is another innovative strategy to provide high-protein food to low-income individuals.
 7.9g.
 State charity tax credits \$0.00 7.9h.
-Other activities, specify in column 3 \$0.00 Total \$168,537.00 7.10.
-Remainder/Discretionary Funs Partnerships: Select the types of org using remainder/discretionary funds) to carry out some or all of the activ [Check all that apply and narrative where applicable] State Plans to work with (by grant or contract The state directly carries out all activities (No Partnerships) The state partially carries out some activities CSBG eligible entities (if checked, include the expected number of CSBG eligible entities to receive funds) 7 Other community-based organizations State Community Action association Regional CSBG technical assistance provider(s) National technical assistance provider(s) Individual consultant(s) Tribes and Tribal Organizations Other Note: This response will link to the corresponding CSBG assurance, item 14.2.
+Other activities, specify in column 3 \$0.00 Total \$177,313.00 7.10.
+Remainder/Discretionary Funs Partnerships: Select the types of org using remainder/discretionary funds) to carry out some or all of the activ [Check all that apply and narrative where applicable] State Plans to work with (by grant or contract The state directly carries out all activities (No Partnerships) ✓ The state partially carries out some activities CSBG eligible entities ( if checked , include the expected nu mber of CSBG el igible entities to receive funds) 7

+Other community-based organizations

+State Community Action association

+Regional CSBG technical assistance provider(s)

+National technical assistance provider(s)

+Individual consultant(s)

+Tribes and Tribal Organizations

+Other

+Note: This response will link to the corresponding CSBG assurance, item 14.2.

 7.11.
-Performance Management Adjustment: Describe any adjustments the state will make to the use of remainder/disadjustment should be based on the state's analysis of past performance, a sources, such as the public hearing.
-If the state is not making any adjustment of the state is not making any adjustment.
-This information is associated with State Accountability Measures 35b, and may p. and should consider fee nents, provide further dback from eligible entities, OCS, and other detail.
+Performance Management Adjustment: Describe any adjustments the state will make to the use of remainder/discretionary funds under this State Plan as compared to past plans.
+Any adjustment should be based on the state's analysis of past performance, and should consider feedback from eligible entities, OCS, and other